Are you a university instructor, administrator or student? Read on!

 For example, a student might supplement a lighting and grip course with a more detailed run down on generators and power management from Shane Hurlbut’s “Cinematography: Mastering the Image” course.

-Additionally, we are rolling out course certificates soon, which will be provided to students who complete courses all the way through.
+Additionally, we now offer certificates for most of our courses, which are sent to students as soon as they complete a course all the way through.
 That will help faculty better track their students progress through assigned MZed courses, as well as give students a leg up when they begin to enter the job market after graduation.

 But we want to hear from you - does MZed help film school students?
 What could we do better?
 Are there specific courses that we could offer that would supplement film school courses?